Words for Better Thoughts: 7 Tips

 - Why am I (not) so?

 Notice how you feel about these why questions?
-You probably feel stuck in the past, disappointed, and hopeless.
+You likely feel stuck in the past, disappointed, and hopeless.

 The words for better thoughts: